BelphKaelar/SmartGearStore/README.md

-Only works with Flutter below v3.24.5
+Only works with Flutter v3.24.5 or lower